Credit Score Blues? Here’s How to Build Credit, Fast, Before You Buy a House

 If you have a consistent payment record with a creditor and want to boost your FICO score, asking for a credit limit increase on your existing accounts can help, as having a higher credit limit than what you’re currently using does improve your credit.

-According to Opperman, while it is better to have one credit card that one uses responsibly than to have multiple cards, it is good for your credit card when you have more credit available to you.
+According to Opperman, while it’s better to use one credit card responsibly rather than having multiple cards, having more available credit can be beneficial for your credit score.
 “If one can pay down their balance and/or have their credit limit raised so that they are using less than 10% of the credit available to them, that will have a great impact on one’s score,” she says.

 Strategically open new accounts